John McGee (greyhound trainer): Controversy

 Despite extending his record to seven Trainers titles in 1994, controversy was to follow the remainder of McGee's career.
-The National Greyhound Racing Club (NGRC) revoked his trainers licence following a positive urine test for one of his greyhounds.
-McGee was unhappy at the severity of the punishment and the two parties went to court.
-A high court judge overturned the NGRC suspension but the NGRC then continued the court battle before McGee returned to Ireland to train and would not be seen in NGRC racing again for four years.
+The National Greyhound Racing Club (NGRC) revoked his Trainers' licence following a positive urine test for one of his greyhounds.
+McGee was unhappy at the severity of the punishment, and the two parties went to court.
+A high court judge overturned the NGRC suspension, but the NGRC then continued the court battle before McGee returned to Ireland to train, and would not be seen in NGRC racing again for four years.

-In 1998 McGee returned to England after selling his Woodlands Kennels in County Kildare and leased the Halls Green Farm kennels at Roydon, Essex where former Walthamstow greyhounds were reared.
+In 1998, McGee returned to England after selling his Woodlands Kennels in County Kildare and leased the Halls Green Farm kennels at Roydon, Essex where former Walthamstow greyhounds were reared.
 After regaining his licence he was given an attachment at Rye House Stadium and returned to Reading in 1998.
-In 2001 he opposed the decision by the Professional Greyhound Trainers' Association (PGTA) to allow John Mullins to replace his mother Linda Mullins, in the Trainers Championship, following her retirement.
+In 2001, he opposed the decision by the Professional Greyhound Trainers' Association (PGTA) to allow John Mullins to replace his mother Linda Mullins, in the Trainers' Championship, following her retirement.
 McGee's had been denied an invitation to run in 1988 when he took over the kennels from Fred Wiseman under the same scenario.

 The controversy surrounding McGee continued when in 2001 he had a second positive urine sample.
-His licence was withdrawn and he was told that no further applications would be considered until January 2003.
+His licence was withdrawn, and he was told that no further applications would be considered until January 2003.
 Ireland's governing body the Bord na gCon under chairman, Paschal Taggart, circulated a letter to the Department of Arts, Tourism and Sports, underlining that the authority did not approve of McGee training in Ireland.
-McGee then applied to the Clonmel based Irish Coursing Club which approved his licence.
-His daughter Keeley took over the kennel and then they returned to Ireland eventually taking kennels at County Meath.
+McGee then applied to the Clonmel based Irish Coursing Club, which approved his licence.
+His daughter Keeley took over the kennel, and then they returned to Ireland, eventually taking kennels in County Meath.

 Post 2009

-He had his seven year ban from entering runners at British greyhound tracks lifted by the Greyhound Board of Great Britain in 2009.
+He had his seven-year ban from entering runners at British greyhound tracks lifted by the Greyhound Board of Great Britain in 2009.
 In later years he reached the 2009 Irish Greyhound Derby final and the 2010 English Greyhound Derby final and won the 2013 Irish Cesarewitch.
 He is now based in Kildare.

 Awards

-He won the Greyhound Trainer of the Year seven times (1988, 1989, 1990, 1991, 1992, 1993 and 1994), a record that stood until 2016 when surpassed by Mark Wallis and won the Trainers Championship twice in 1989 and 1992.
+He won the Greyhound Trainer of the Year seven times (1988, 1989, 1990, 1991, 1992, 1993 and 1994), a record that stood until 2016 when surpassed by Mark Wallis and won the Trainers' Championship twice in 1989 and 1992.